 What would happen if you found yourself without a job– how long could you pay your bills?
 Couldn’t happen to you?
 If you spend any time on the NOMV Facebook group, you probably realize that some really good veterinarians have found themselves in this very situation.
 Maybe your position is secure, but you incurred an unexpected household expense.
 Could you cover it?
 I just discovered that my 10-year old house’s air conditioner uses a now banned type of Freon.
 The entire cooling system needs to be replaced.
 In Phoenix Arizona this is not an insignificant issue.

 To protect yourself from these and other forms of mayhem, experts recommend starting an emergency fund.
 Eventually this fund should have 3 months take home pay, but its perfectly normal to start with much less.
 If you are already saving each month, congratulations.
-If not, we can help you set up a plan.
+If not, this is the perfect time to set a new year’s resolution to start! we can help you set up a plan.

 Checked your credit report?

 There’s really nothing exciting about a credit rating.
 It a 3-digit number and yet it can hold sway over almost every aspect of your life.
 From mortgage and auto loans to applying for jobs you can be certain that a credit score will be involved somewhere.
 Yet according to the federal trade commission, 1 in 5 people have significant errors on their credit report.
 This could affect your ability to buy a house or get a job.
-Make this the year you start monitoring your report!
+Set a new year’s resolutions to start monitoring your report!
 There are apps that make this task a breeze.
 We discuss this in greater detail here.
 Already monitor your credit?
 Bet you haven’t checked your insurance report!
 It could save you a bundle.